geogkary/breeze/README.md

 #### Using libraries:

 If you're not using Composer, you can optionally load more libraries in the `engine/libraries/` directory.
-By default, Breeze autoloads PHP classes located in that directory.

-Use subdirectories or edit Breeze's `config.php` file.

 #### Protecting your subdirectories:

 Breeze provides the `engine/endpointer.php` file, which serves a generic 404 response to requests.
-You can optionally require that file to protect your API's subdirectories.
+You can optionally require it in index.php files, to protect your API's subdirectories.

 ## Thanks